Top 10 Best Oil & Gas Stocks in India for 2026

 2. Indian Oil Corporation (IOC)

-IOC is the largest public-sector oil refining and marketing company in India.
-It plays a dominant role in the downstream sector, with an extensive fuel distribution network across the country.
+IOC is the largest public-sector oil refining and marketing company in India with an extensive fuel distribution network.

 3. Bharat Petroleum Corporation (BPCL)

-BPCL is a leading oil refining and marketing company in India, with a solid retail presence and a significant fuel supply to the aviation and industrial sectors.
+BPCL is a leading oil refining and marketing company with a solid retail presence and significant fuel supply to aviation and industrial sectors.

 4. Hindustan Petroleum Corporation (HPCL)

-HPCL is a well-established player in refining and distributing petroleum products across India.
-The company operates one of the largest lubricant refineries in the country.
+HPCL is a well-established player in refining and distributing petroleum products, operating one of India’s largest lubricant refineries.

 5. Oil and Natural Gas Corporation (ONGC)

-ONGC is the largest crude oil and natural gas producer in India, with extensive upstream exploration projects both domestically and abroad.
+ONGC is the largest crude oil stocks in india producer in India with extensive exploration both domestically and abroad.

 6. GAIL (India) Limited

-GAIL, one of the major natural gas processing and distribution companies in India, operates a vast pipeline network that connects key demand centres across the country.
+GAIL is India’s flagship natural gas processing and distribution company, operating a vast pipeline network across the country.

 7. Petronet LNG

-Petronet LNG is a key player in the import and regasification of LNG in India.
-The company operates terminals at Dahej and Kochi.
+Petronet LNG is the key player in the import and regasification of LNG in India, operating terminals at Dahej and Kochi.

 8. Gujarat State Petronet